dotnet/dotnet-docker/samples/dotnetapp/README.md

 # .NET Core Docker Sample

 This [sample](Dockerfile) demonstrates how to use .NET Core and Docker together.
-It builds multiple projects and executes unit tests in a container.
-The sample works with both Linux and Windows containers and can also be used without Docker.
+The sample can be used with Linux and Windows containers, and for x64, ARM32 and ARM64 architectures.
+It requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or a later version of the [Docker client](https://www.docker.com/products/docker).

 The sample builds the application in a container based on the larger [.NET Core SDK Docker image](https://hub.docker.com/_/microsoft-dotnet-core-sdk/).
-It builds and [tests](dotnet-docker-unit-testing.md) the application and then copies the final build result into a Docker image based on the smaller [.NET Core Docker Runtime image](https://hub.docker.com/_/microsoft-dotnet-core-runtime/).
-It uses Docker [multi-stage build](https://github.com/dotnet/announcements/issues/18) and [multi-arch tags](https://github.com/dotnet/announcements/issues/14).
+It builds the application and then copies the final build result into a Docker image based on the smaller [.NET Core Docker Runtime image](https://hub.docker.com/_/microsoft-dotnet-core-runtime/).

-This sample requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or later of the [Docker client](https://www.docker.com/products/docker).

 ## Try a pre-built .NET Core Docker Image